 At Whaley Bridge the safety and wellbeing of all our pupils is paramount.
+Our safeguarding policies can be found on the policies section of this website.

 All staff and regular visitors to school undertake regular training to ensure that they are aware of safeguarding procedures and legislation.